Preparation for the Major

 For more information on course listings (including SGR and EE major requirements, technical electives and supporting coursework), sequence and graduation requirements, please see the Online Catalog.

-During the second semester of the freshman year, students are encouraged to apply online for Electrical Engineering scholarships.
+During the second semester of the freshman year, students are encouraged to apply online for electrical engineering scholarships.
 The program offers approximately 30 scholarships totaling $40,000 each year.
-The College of Engineering also offers scholarships to all engineering students, for which Electrical Engineering students usually average five to six scholarships totaling $7,500 each year.
-For more information, please visit our Scholarship page or contact the department.
+The Lohr College of Engineering also offers scholarships to all engineering students, for which electrical engineering students usually average five to six scholarships totaling $7,500 each year.
+For more information, please visit our scholarship page or contact the department.

 Each student will have a faculty advisor dedicated to helping them through the program, choosing an emphasis area or minor, securing summer internship or cooperative and finding a full-time position upon graduation.